Synchronising Data in Business Central with Microsoft Dataverse

 You can reset configuration changes made to integration table and field mappings to their default settings by selecting the mappings, then choosing Use Default synchronisation Setup.

 |Business Central||Dataverse||Synchronisation Direction||Default Filter|

 |Salesperson/Purchaser||User||Dataverse -> Business Central||Dataverse contact filter: Status is No, User Licensed is Yes, Integration user mode is No|

 |Customer||Account||Business Central -> Dataverse and Dataverse -> Business Central||Dataverse account filter: Relationship Type is Customer and Status is Active.
 Business Central filter: Blocked is blank (Customer is not blocked).|

 |Vendor||Account||Business Central -> Dataverse and Dataverse -> Business Central||Dataverse account filter: Relationship Type is Vendor and Status is Active.
 Business Central filter: Blocked is blank (Vendor is not blocked).|

 |Contact||Contact||Business Central -> Dataverse and Dataverse -> Business Central||Business Central contact filter: Type is Person and the contact is assigned to a company.
 Dataverse contact filter: The contact is assigned to a company and the parent customer type is Customer.|

 The Dataverse actions will not be available on pages, for example, the Customer Card page, for records that do not respect the table filter on the integration table mapping.

 Tip for Admins: Viewing Table Mappings

 You can view the mapping between the tables in Dataverse and Business Central on the Integration Table Mappings page, where you can also apply filters.
 You define the mapping between the fields in Business Central tables and the columns in Dataverse tables on the Integration Field Mapping page, where you can add additional mapping logic.
-For example, this can be useful if you need to troubleshoot synchronization.
+For example, this can be useful if you need to troubleshoot synchronisation.